 They call the adjustable arms 4d.
 Which I guess is relevant because the arm rest can pretty much be adjusted into any position.
 It can be raised, tiled back or forward and even moved inwards towards your body or outwards for extra space.
 We often overlook small features like this when gaming.
 But at the position, blood flow is maximized which results in less cramping and strains.
 That means more gaming enjoyment.

-Overall, the Vertagear are my first choices.
+Overall, the Vertagear are one of my first choices.
 With a weight capacity of 330 lbs, I think many Gamers should find the SL2000 sufficient.
 However, if you are bigger, go with the Pl6000 mentioned above.
 While the Vertagear gaming chairs don’t have some of the technology other chairs may have, it does have the right build for a big Man.